menu

 The Ironclad returns in Slay the Spire 2, remaining the stalwart, heavy-hitting powerhouse of the Spire.
 As the last of his kind, he continues to leverage his demonic pact to crush foes with sheer physical might and hellish resilience.

-His starting Relic is Burning Blood which heals him for a small amount at the end of each combat.
+His starting Relic is Burning Blood which heals him for 6 health at the end of each combat.

 Strengths & Weaknesses